orindacynthia21/alx-pre_course/README.md

-My name is Cynthia and this was a long friday
+My name is Cynthia and This was a long friday